Clearwater Park and Landing

 Yes, Oakridge Willamette River Swimming Holes is an officially sanctioned recreation area where swimming is permitted.
 Reported activities include: Swimming.
 Always respect posted closures and seasonal restrictions.

-Oakridge Willamette River Swimming Holes is a river on North Fork of the Middle Fork Willamette River located in OR, near EUGENE.
+Oakridge Willamette River Swimming Holes is a river on North Fork Of The Middle Fork Willamette River located in Oregon, near Eugene.
 Find swimming holes on Oregon's North Fork Willamette River near Oakridge.
 Guide includes directions, access notes, and essential safety tips.

 Several N.F. campgrounds along these roads - see below